 The question now is … is sowing the seeds harvested fruits and vegetables bought at the market worthwhile?

-Often these fruits come from varieties developed especially for greenhouse growing or for cultivating in a warm climate (California, Mexico, Florida, etc.) and these varieties may not have time to ripen in your home vegetable garden.
+Often these fruits come from varieties developed especially for greenhouse growing or for cultivating in a warm climate (California, Mexico, Florida, etc.) and these varieties may not have time to ripen in your home vegetable garden nor find the right conditions to do so.
 Also, many store-bought fruits were harvested from F1 hybrids (first generation hybrids): these will not give plants identical to their parents, so the fruits produced can be quite different from the original ones.
 For these reasons, if you want to start your own vegetables, it is generally best to purchase seeds specially developed for the family garden or to harvest seeds from non-hybrid or heirloom varieties in your own garden.
 (If you want to start your own fruit trees from seed, however, be patient: you’ll be years away from harvesting anything!)